 BurgerFi in Ft.
 Lauderdale by the Sea, Florida

-If I had to choose, I’d tell you to go for the fries as fresh-cut fries can’t be beaten in my grubby book.
+If I had to choose, I’d tell you to go for the fries, as fresh-cut fries can’t be beaten in my grubby book.

-Do I really need the Chili Dog?
+Do I need the Chili Dog?

-I saw a chili dog on the menu, and I to myself, “BB, Do you really need this?”.
+I saw a chili dog on the menu, and I asked myself, “BB, Do you need this?”.
 Well, maybe I didn’t say the “BB” part.

-The burger was great.
-It’s served in the little wax pocket like you know who, but its bun is stamped with the BurgerFi logo.
+The burger was excellent.
+It’s served in the little wax pocket, like you know who, but its bun is stamped with the BurgerFi logo.
 The patties had a nice little crust and were very juicy.

-I didn’t care for it at all as it seemed to be coming through a little too much.
-Don’t get me wrong; I would have another burger here in a heartbeat—a great place with some great food and welcome addition to the South Florida burger scene.
+I didn’t care for it, as it seemed to come through a little too much.
+But don’t get me wrong; I would have another burger here in a heartbeat—a great place with some great food and welcome addition to the South Florida burger scene.